Journal

 When to seek external clarity

-If founder and board are split on timing, outside facilitation can structure evidence and force a high-quality call quickly.
+If the founder and board are split on timing, outside facilitation can structure the evidence and force a higher-quality call quickly.
+Use Clarity Sprint when the role affects multiple teams or strategic execution.
+Use Clarity Ignite for a narrower timing decision.

 Bottom line